 Health Benefits Of Chickpeas (Garbanzo Beans)

-- First, chickpeas are very rich in manganese, iron, copper, phosphorus and magnesium.
-To make these minerals bioavailable, I recommend soaking dry chickpeas in water overnight before cooking them.
+- Chickpeas are rich in minerals like manganese, iron, copper, phosphorus, and magnesium.
+To make these minerals bioavailable, soak dry chickpeas in water overnight.
 Soaking will also make them easier to digest.
 It also reduces the cooking time.

-- They are high in fiber, which is needed for proper elimination of toxins and for our gut health.
+- They are high in fiber, which contributes to proper elimination and gut health.

-- Third, they are also high in protein
+- And finally, they are high in protein.

-The second biggest ingredient in the recipe is tahini paste made with sesame seeds.
-Tahini is very rich in many minerals, especially manganese.
+The second most significant ingredient in the recipe is tahini paste.
+Tahini is made with sesame seeds and is very rich in many minerals, especially calcium and manganese.
 Because manganese can mimic insulin in the body, it has the potential to improve blood sugar regulation.
-In addition, deficiency in manganese, magnesium and copper is associated with insulin resistance and metabolic syndrome.

 Hummus for Glycemic Control